AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 But to believe that biological death is final is to deny this.
 It is to believe that there is no otherworldly redemption for those that have suffered such injustice.
 And it is also to believe that there is no poetic justice or punishment for those that perpetuate such disasters.

 These reflections cause me to believe that these injustices are even worse than they first seemed.
 If one believes in the afterlife, then one can console oneself with the idea that victims are “in a better place.”
 But if one does not believe, then there is no consolation.
-These reflections produce in me a sense of urgency — or even a sense of responsibility to prevent such loss of life and such suffering while I can.
+These considerations produce in me a sense of urgency — or even a sense of responsibility to prevent such loss of life and such suffering while I can.

 ## Meaning